okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-api-sdk-to-oie-sdk/main/aspnet/auth.md

 ### The Identity Engine SDK basic sign-in flow

-The Identity Engine SDK's methods that support the basic sign-in flow are as follows:
+The Identity Engine SDK methods that support the basic sign-in flow are as follows:

 * `IdxClient.AuthenticateAsync()`